LearnersGuild/learnathon/instructions-facilitator.md

 - Encouraging all Players to ask for verbal feedback from their pair (and reminding them to [give good feedback](./README.md#giving-good-feedback))
 - Giving Players time to switch pairs before the next session

-Here is a suggested 40-minute agenda for a pairing session:
+Here is a suggested 45-minute agenda for a pairing session:

 - Min 0: Start pairing session with theme prompt ("The pairing session has started!
-Check in with your pair and pick a driver and navigator.
+Check in with your pair.
 For this session, focus on <session theme>")
-- Min 18: Flip driver/navigator ("Ok, time to switch roles.
-Drivers become navigators, and navigators become drivers.")
 - Min 25: 5-minute warning for feedback ("Feedback starts in 5 minutes, wrap up your practice.")
 - Min 30: Feedback time ("Time to give feedback!
 Stop working on the challenge, and log feedback using the feedback form.")
 - Min 35: 5-minute warning; verbal feedback reminder ("5 minutes until next session.
 Now's the time to get verbal feedback from your pair.")
 - Min 40: Have players find their next pair ("Everybody find the your next pair.")
+- Min 45: Start next session.

 ##### Session Themes

-Before each session, set a "theme" to direct Players' focus and attention.
+Before each session, you can choose to set a "theme" to direct Players' focus and attention.

 Use your best judgment to pick a theme that works best given the context of the room.
-For example, if you notice that lots of pairs are not talking to each other much, add a theme of "only use one computer" so that navigators are forced to work with drivers on the same computer.
+For example, if you notice that lots of pairs are not talking to each other much, add a theme of "only use one computer" so that they are forced to work more closely together.

 Here is a suggested progression of themes: